There is still time to bury something in the Wellsburg bridge time capsule

-Once the bridge is complete, it will combine two communities in more ways than one.
+WELLSBURG, W.Va.
+(WTRF) — Once the Wellsburg bridge is complete, it will combine two communities in more ways than one.

 It will both physically and symbolically link Wellsburg and Brilliant, and a time capsule will be buried to mark the occasion.